 “I really enjoy going to NIWeek, and I hope to go again next year.
 There is something about NIWeek that invigorates me and gets me excited about being a member of this community.
 I love seeing how other companies are using LabVIEW and NI products to solve their problems.”

 Training and Certification

 The online technical session catalog, including titles, abstracts, and speaker information, will be available in January 2017.
 You can build your custom schedule in March 2017 when the full schedule, including session times and locations, is available.

 View NIWeek 2016 Technical Session Materials >

-The call for technical session abstracts is now open and will close December 14, 2016.
+We’ve heard and want to give you more time.
+The call for technical session abstracts will close January 31, 2017.
 Whether you are an experienced NIWeek speaker or are considering submitting an abstract for the first time, we want to hear your ideas.
 Or perhaps you attended NIWeek 2016 and want to expand on a topic that you heard.
 Either way, you are in the right place.
-Learn more >
+Learn More >

-The call for Engineering Impact Awards is open and closes December 14, 2016.
+To give you more time to submit your incredible applications for a 2017 Engineering Impact Award, we’ve extended the deadline for paper submissions to January 31, 2017.
 If you’ve used NI software and hardware to create a truly innovative application that’s positively impacting your business, changing the landscape of an industry, making the world a better place, or is just really cool, submit a technical paper for a chance at a 2017 Engineering Impact Award.
 This is your opportunity to share and be recognized for your outstanding achievements in engineering and science.
-Learn more >
+Learn More >

 NI is now offering sponsorships for NIWeek 2017.
 This annual event is the premier engineering and science conference designed to help attendees discover, learn, and engineer the future.
 At NIWeek, scientists, engineers, and other influencers showcase leading technologies from a wide range of technical industries and academia.
 Learn More >